Apple Watch launches quietly at handful of big-city boutiques

 Paired with an iPhone, the watch allows users to check email, listen to music and make phone calls.
 It also tracks a person's health, for instance by monitoring heartbeats or tracking calories burned during a workout.

-A small group of Japanese tech addicts lined up in Tokyo to become the first to buy the watch, with about 50 people at electronic store Bic Camera in Tokyo's Ginza district while another 20 were at a shop of mobile carrier SoftBank Corp.
+A small group of Japanese tech addicts lined up in Tokyo to become the first to buy the watch, with about 50 people at electronic store Bic Camera in Tokyo's Ginza district while another 20 were at a shop of mobile carrier SoftBank Corp (9984.T).

 "I buy one or two Apple products every time they release something new," Chiu Long, a 40-year-old IT worker from Taiwan, told Reuters, waiting at Bic.
 "I like to run, so the heart rate reader is progress."